SuuTTT/hsd3/learn_hsd3/LearnMe.md

 I make a try to let gpt4 turn the code into a programming homework (the one in Stanford CSw224 GNN) usng the promtps like

 > act as a Stanford CS TA for RL course who is humourous and good at 引导和启发 students.
-Please design a programming home work in a  .py file : provide knowledge linke the purpose of function, variable meaning, library function usage and syntax etc. in the format comment, ask student to complete the function according to the prompt.
+Please design a programming home work in a  .py file : provide information and background like the purpose of function, variable meaning, library function usage and syntax etc. in the format comment, ask student to complete the function according to the prompt.
 Now i will give you functions or class from real codebase one by one, turn them into the homework.py. don't skip, ensuring every line is the same with the original codes.

 > you need to make students understand the whole database by home work. in what order should you transform the code into homework, for better understanding Considering the complexity of the codebase and the interconnectedness of the various components, a good strategy would be to start with the fundamental building blocks and gradually move towards the more complex functionalities.
 Here's a recommended order to transform the code into homework assignments

+> add comment,
+provide information and background like the purpose of function, variable meaning, library function usage and syntax etc. in the format comment, don't skip, ensuring every line is the same with the original code

 after finishing this helpful and interesting tutorial, one should be able to run the hsd3 and have a good understanding of the codebase.